agehcx/agehcx/ReadMe.md

 ## Hello World! 👋

-I'm Nakamon, a passionate Computer Engineering student just diving into the wild world of coding.
+I'm a passionate Computer Engineering student just diving into the wild world of coding.
 I'm not your typical tech wizard (yet).

 ## 🚀 Quick Overview